MirunaPislar/Sarcasm-Detection/res/README.md

 * **sarcasmdetection:** collected by Mathieu Cliche and named in this rather vague way because this dataset was used to build *thesarcasmdetector* website, accessible [here](http://www.thesarcasmdetector.com/about/); other papers refer to it under the same name.

-* **riloff:** collected by Ellen Riloff, available for download on her [publications' page](http://www.cs.utah.edu/~riloff/publications_chron.html); this is also the project's oldest and smallest dataset so the tweets are a bit outdated and a lot of them have been removed since 2013, when the tweet IDs were initially collected.
+* **riloff:** collected by Ellen Riloff, available for download on her [publications' page](http://www.cs.utah.edu/~riloff/publications_chron.html); this is also the project's oldest and smallest dataset so the tweets are a bit outdated and a lot of them have been removed since 2013 when the tweet IDs were initially collected.

-* **hercig:** collected by Tomáš Hercig (previously named Ptáček) and Ivan Habernal, available on their own resourceful [page](http://liks.fav.zcu.cz/sarcasm/); this is also the project's biggest dataset.
+* **hercig:** collected by Tomáš Hercig (previously named Ptáček) and Ivan Habernal, obtained from their resources [page](http://liks.fav.zcu.cz/sarcasm/) under their consent.
+This is also the dataset on which the current state-of-the-art has been achieved.

 * **demo:** just a subset of Ghosh's dataset that I used for the demo.